Harmelodic/blog-content/public/posts/TomSkas_Worst_Video.md

 The top comment on this video is Josh himself commenting:

 > A lot of people think I lost my leg to cancer.
-This, however, is the true story.﻿”
+This, however, is the true story.”

 Now, with this in mind, wouldn’t it have been better/funnier to do a longer, more in-depth video (in that “Cake” and “Coffee” style I mentioned above) with more gags about how Josh lost his leg, not to cancer, but to something else (most likely completely ridiculous).